termax-ironman/git_commands/README.md

-now dev1 will get error as REJECTED..... due to merge conflicts.. now opens the test1.java file and check for log id and then he search that lo id assocaiated developer with
+now dev1 will get error as REJECTED..... due to merge conflicts.. now opens the test1.java file and check for log id and then he search that log id assocaiated developer with

 git log test1.java